LIHEAP grants and weatherization in Rhode Island.

 Low income families and individuals in Rhode Island can get help with addressing the ever-increasing cost of home heating bills from LIHEAP and weatherization.
 Both of these resources are offered in partnership with your local community action agency, the Department of Health and Human Services, and the state government of Rhode Island.
+Find how to apply below.
 Cash grants can be disbursed for paying utility bills, and resources are also available to help people save money from free energy efficiency measures.

 There are several different components of these programs.
 For example, LIHEAP is available during the cold winter months, and can pay regular bills or a crisis component is available if someone is faced with disconnection or if they run out of heating oil or fuel.